jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 Quantum computing sounds exciting.
 It’s futuristic, it’s mysterious, it’s the stuff TED Talks and billion-pound pitches are made of.
 But if you’re picturing some sleek, humming machine solving world hunger before lunch, not quite.
 Not yet.

 We’re still early.
 Very early.
-Like “the internet in the 1960s” early.⁷ It works, but you probably wouldn’t want one in your living room.
+Like “the internet in the 1960s” early.
+It works, but you probably wouldn’t want one in your living room.
 So, what’s the holdup?
 Why isn’t this thing already running the world?

 Let me introduce you to a few of the reasons quantum computing still has its training wheels on.